 Things to do in Bendigo

-We’ll also cover where to eat in Bendigo and the best places for a tipple.
+We’ll cover where to eat in Bendigo and the best places for a tipple.
 I’ll also recommend where to lay your head after a day’s exploring.
 There’s a place for every budget.

 1. Visit Bendigo Art Gallery